AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/identity/index.md

 # Identity

-The Identity extension is bundled with [Mobile Core](../index.md) and enables your app with the Experience Cloud ID (ECID).
+The Identity extension enables your app with the Experience Cloud ID (ECID).
 This service helps with the synchronization of Adobe and other customer identifiers.

 <InlineAlert variant="warning" slots="text"/>